Fonna Glacier Ski Area Norway - Permanently Closed

-The Fonna Glacier is one of only two Scandinavian summer ski areas.
-Opening in May & closing mid to late September each year, it gives Norwegians & international race teams another skiing option over the ‘off season’, complimenting the main summer ski area, Galdhøpiggen-Juvass.
+The Fonna Glacier was once one of only three Scandinavian summer ski areas. usually opening in May & closing mid to late September each year, it gave Norwegians & international race teams another skiing option over the ‘off season’, complimenting the main summer ski area, Galdhøpiggen-Juvass.
+Finacial troubles in 2024, and a catastrophic glacier collapse in 2025 that in part destroyed the T-bar lift has meant the likely permanent closure of the ski area.

 Where is Fonna Glacier Norway?